c3d/make-it-quick/README.md

 Accordingly, the library name is set to `libfoo.so.1.3.2`, the soname is set to `libfoo.so.1`, and symbolc links `libfoo.so` and `libfoo.so.1` will both point to `libfoo.so.1.3.2`.

+## Summary of useful variables

+This section describes the interesting variables for `make-it-quick`.

+### Build configuration

+* `BUILD` (default `.build`): The directory where all build intermediate products will be generated.
+See also `OUTPUT`.

+* `BUILDENV` (default: `auto`): The build environment, i.e. a set of tools.
+  The tools are defined in `config.$(BUILDENV).mk`.

+* `CROSS_COMPILE`: Cross-compilation target, which is used as a prefix for tools such as `CC`.
+For example, set `CROSS_COMPILE=arm-linux-gnu` will select `arm-linux-gnu-gcc`, `arm-linux-gnu-ld`, and so on.

+* `LOGS` (default `.logs`): The location of the build logs

+* `MIQ` (default: `make-it-quick`): The directory containing `make-it-quick`.

+* `TARGET` (default `debug`): The default build target.
+Most common build targets are `debug`, `opt` and `release`.

+### Build tools

+THe following variables specify commands to run various tools:

+* `AR`: Library archiver
+* `ASM`: Assembler
+* `CAT`: Concatenate files
+* `CC`: C compiler
+* `CPP`: C/C++ preprocessor
+* `CP`: Copy files
+* `CXX`: C++ compiler
+* `ECHO`: Print messages
+* `GIT`: The stupid content tracker
+* `GREP`: Find lines that match patterns
+* `INSTALL`: Installer
+* `LD`: Linker
+* `MAKE`: Evaluate a makefile
+* `MKDIR`: Make directory
+* `PYTHON`: Python interpreter
+* `RANLIB`: Library archive indexer
+* `RMDIR`: remove directories
+* `RM`: Remove files
+* `SED`: Stream editor
+* `TAR`: Create archives
+* `TIME`: Time a command
+* `TOUCH`: Change file timestamps
+* `UNINSTALL`: Uninstaller

+### Flags for build tools

+Flags can be passed to the commands using the name of the command followed by `FLAGS`.
+A notable exception for historical reasons is `CC` where the name `CFLAGS` is also accepted.

+The most frequently used flag variables are:

+* `CFLAGS` or `CCFLAGS`: Flags for the C compiler
+* `CPPFLAGS`: Flags for the C preprocessor.
+* `CXXFLAGS`: Flags for the C++ compiler
+* `LDFLAGS`: Flags for the linker

+Note: for historical reasons, not all commands accept flags at the moment.

+### Build definition

+The following variables are used to configure a build.

+* `SOURCES`: Sources files
+* `DEFINES`: Symbols to be defined, possibly with their value
+* `DIRS`: Directories to build
+* `INCLUDES`: Include paths
+* `PRODUCTS`: Products to generate
+* `TESTS`: Tests to run
+* `VARIANTS`: Variants to build
+* `WAREZ`: Artefacts to ship

+Note that all variables consistenly use a plural form even if there is a single item being given.
+So you would write:

+    SOURCES=foo.c
+    INCLUDES=mydirectory
+    DEFINES=MAGIC_NUMBER=42
+    PRODUCTS=foo.exe
+    WAREZ-foo.exe

+### Debug variables

+There are a few debug variables.

+* `V`: Make the build verbose.
+Setting `V` to a non-empty value will show all the build commands.

+* `NORECURSE_DEBUG`: show the rules being generated for each of the subtargets.

+### "No-recursion" builds

+The `make-it-quick` system is designed to be really easy for small projects, while at the same time allow large projects.

+Large projects typically consists in a number of directories, possibly variants of the same products that you want to build at the same time (for example corresponding to different options), configurations, package dependencies, and more.
+The typical approach in this case is to use recursive make invokations, i.e. you run `make` on a subdirectory.
+This is the approach that `make-it-quick` used up to version 0.2.7.
+It has the benefit of being relatively simple, but the drawback of limiting the parallelism that you can get across different directories.

+Starting with version 0.5, `make-it-quick` switched to a "no-recursion" approach, where the build rules across multiple directories are collected into the top-level makefile to be executed in parallel.

+As a result of this approach, most variables can be prefixed by a pattern that describes the combination of directories, variants, products, etc, called a _subtarget_.
+This subtarget prefix is identified as `$1` in the `rules.mk` file, more precisely in the `build` definition.

+The prefix is in the form:
+* `dirname/` for a directory,
+* `variant-` for a variant or option,
+* `product_` for a product or intermediate object.

+These can be combined, i.e. a prefix like `foo/bar/zoo-baz/module.lib_` would be product `module.lib` in subdirectory `/baz` built under variant `zoo` defined in subdirectory `/foo/bar/`.
+The sources in that case would end up in a variable named `foo/bar/zoo-baz/module.lib_SOURCES`.

+In a given directory, a same variable can exist in the "base" version, e.g. `SOURCES` and in more "specialized" versions such as `module.lib_SOURCES` or `foo.c_CFLAGS`.
+The name of the specialized version is always derived from what is given in the makefile, i.e. you would use `foo.c_CFLAGS` for source `foo.c` and not, for example, the name of the object file.

+### Variable suffixes

+Finally, if there are variants of the same variable that correspond to different use cases in `make-it-quick`, a suffix will separate them.
+The suffix can be one
+of:

+* `-target` for variables that depend on the value of `TARGET`.
+For example, you can have `CFLAGS-debug` for the `debug` build target.

+* `.ext` for variables that depend on an extension.
+For example, you can have `COMPILE.c` to compile source files ending in `.c`, and `COMPILE.cpp` to compile source files ending in `cpp`.
+Similarly, you have `LINK.exe` to link the `.exe` products (executables) and `LINK.lib` for static libraries.

+* `_os` or `_buildenv` for variables that depend on the operating system or build environment.
+For example, you will have `SEDFLAGS_windows` for the Windows variant of `SEDFLAGS`, or `DEFINES_macosx-clang` for the value of `DEFINES` specific to the `macosx-clang` build environment.

+### Conventions for internal variables

+Some conventions have slowly matured in `make-it-quick`, "_slowly_" meaning that they are not yet uniformly enforced.

+* Internal variables begin with `_`, e.g. `_DIRS`,
+* Internal targets begin with `.`, e.g. `.build`.

+A former convention was to prefix internal variables with `MIQ_`.
+This is now deprecated, and these internal variables are slowly being replaced.

 ## Other stuff